notsaizino/quantus/README.md

 **|ψ⟩ = α|0⟩ + β|1⟩,   |α|² + |β|² = 1**

-The simulator applies discrete-time Rabi rotations on both the X- and Y-axes of the Bloch sphere.
+The simulator applies discrete-time Rabi rotations on both the X-, Y- and Z- axes of the Bloch sphere.
 The rotation amplitudes are scaled by the AI-derived brightness value, effectively treating environmental illumination as a dynamic drive field.
 State evolution, and normalization are handled within the C core.